-- Enhanced Job Placement Programs to employers - Extended Employment Health Benefits (providing clients with health benefits as well as mandatory benefits) - Human Resources - Further training relating to their employment catchment area is wide spread and most of our statistics include the Greater City of Sudbury and other CMSM areas.
+The second part of maintaining a successful program is to monitor the local Labour Market conditions.
+This has been a challenge as the Manitoulin-Sudbury DSB's catchment area is wide spread and most of our statistics include the Greater City of Sudbury and other CMSM areas.
 In the LaCloche/Manitoulin Island area, the Manitoulin-Sudbury DSB, partnered with local agencies to develop a local Labour Market database specific to that area.
 This database has been expanded to our catchment areas.
 This database is monitored and updated yearly.
-By monitoring the success of our clients and the changes in local Labour Market trends, we will be able to ensure the success of this 2 year Work Plan.
+By monitoring the success of our clients and the changes in local Labour Market trends, we will be able to ensure the success of this two (2) year Work Plan.
 This will also assist us if needed to adjust our Outcome Measures Targets as we see fit.